paulrobertlloyd/nhsnotes/app/posts/week-49-multiple-front-doors.md

 Another 4 day week with a lot crammed into it.

-I and Anna, the content designer in our team, had earmarked one of the days for in-person collaboration.
+Ann, the content designer in our team, and I had earmarked one of the days for in-person collaboration.
 We added an event in our Outlook calendars titled “Get stuff done” and rejected any other meeting requests.
 It largely worked, and we made some good progress.

 I really love the process of huddling around a laptop, trying out words and ideas without being precious, continually tweaking and changing them until we reach a consensus of it being good enough to test.
 More of that.